 If you would prefer to apply by post, please send your applications to:

 If you would like to have an informal discussion about the role, please contact Caroline Thomas, University Secretary to arrange a time.

 The successful candidate will receive a full and comprehensive induction.

-Please note: This role is unremunerated and its terms of office will be for the academic year 2018/19, pending the outcomes of the Board effectiveness review.
+Please note: This role is unremunerated and its term of office will be for the academic year 2018/19, in the first instance.